www.locriantica.it

 While I, earnestly lending my hand, have embraced

-showering with honey their city of fine me;
+showering with honey the city of the strong;

 and I praised the lovely son of Archestratus,